danielclickh/marketing-website-preview/src/engineering-resources-data/what-is-time-series-database.md

 Many of these characteristics are the same as those required for [real-time analytics databases](/engineering-resources/what-is-real-time-analytics#characteristics-of-a-real-time-analytics-system).

-## Examples of time-series databases
+## What are the most popular time-series databases?

 Time-series databases can be categorized into three main types: purpose-built time-series databases, extensions of other databases, and real-time analytics/column-based databases.
 Here are some popular examples: